- 1 Top 7 Best Modern Ceiling Fans Compared

 In general with basic tools and wiring know how, most of these ceiling fans could be DIY jobs.
 Some require more complex processes than others, with the remote-controlled and dimmable Hunter Low Profile and the retractable Parrot Uncle fans (our #6 and 7 picks, respectively) being somewhat more complex jobs.

 All the fans on our list except for the Westinghouse Industrial style fan come with switches to reverse direction of the motor.
 This lets you choose between updrafts for cooling or downdrafts to circulate warmer air.

-Some ceiling fans offer switchable bulbs and some don’t, while the Westinghouse Industrial (our #3 pick) is the sole fan on our list without a built-in fixture of some kind.
-All the best ceiling fans we’ve included, with the exceptions of the Harbor Breeze (our #5 pick) and the Minka Aire (our #6 pick) have replaceable bulbs.
+Some ceiling fans come with light kits and offer switchable bulbs and some don't, while the Westinghouse Industrial (our #3 pick) is the sole fan on our list without a built-in fixture of some kind.
+All the best ceiling fans we've included, with the exceptions of the Harbor Breeze (our #5 pick) and the Minka Aire (our #6 pick) have replaceable bulbs.